skomyshan/population_shifts/README.md

 - How does military spending affect a country's GDP?
 - How does military spending affect imports/exports?
 - How does military spending affect inflation?
+- Do other types of goverment spending have any significant impact on economic growth?

 ## Communication Protocols
 - Group Slack channel